 You also have so much flexibility in the ways in which you can redeem points as cash towards the cost of airfare.
 You could cover the entire cost of a ticket with ThankYou points, if you wanted to.

 Or if you prefer, you could just pay for a portion of the ticket cost with ThankYou points, and pay cash for the rest (and since you’d be charging it to your Citi Premier℠ Card, you’d earn 3x points for the amount you’re spending, since this is categorized as travel).

 Put another way, the 60,000 point welcome bonus on the Citi Premier℠ Card is worth a minimum of $750 of airfare, which is exceptional.

 Even if you’re not someone who wants to learn the ins and outs of maximizing miles, this bonus is still so worthwhile.
 I can’t think of another mid-range card that offers a welcome bonus that gives you cash towards travel at that good of a rate.
 For example, to look at some of the other excellent mid-range cards out there:

-- The Chase Sapphire Preferred® Card ($95 annual fee, waived the first year) offers 50,000 Ultimate Rewards points after spending $4,000 within three months; points can be redeemed for 1.25 cents each, meaning that gets you $625 worth of travel
+- The Chase Sapphire Preferred® Card ($95 annual fee) offers 50,000 Ultimate Rewards points after spending $4,000 within three months; points can be redeemed for 1.25 cents each, meaning that gets you $625 worth of travel

 - The Barclaycard Arrival® Plus World Elite Mastercard® ($89 annual fee, see terms) offers 60,000 miles after spending $5,000 within the first 90 days; miles can be redeemed for one cent each towards airfare, meaning that gets you $600 worth of travel, and then you have to subtract the $89 annual fee